Call us today: (800) 716-7608

 Global Storage Container Shortage

-Companies aren’t unloading shipping containers fast enough to be sent back to their point of origin.
+Companies aren’t unloading shipping containers fast enough to be returned to their origin point.
 This is a major problem in Los Angeles and Long Beach ports along US West Coast.
 Due to many ships being unable to port and cargo unable to unload, many ships are forced to anchor and wait away from shore.
-For the time ships sit idle, the company continues paying for the ship’s needs while it is docked at sea.
+When ships sit idle, the company continues paying for the ship’s needs while it is docked at sea.
 In 2021 handling costs for a 40-foot container reached highs of $20,000 UDS.
 This is 20 times more expensive than a trip back to its original port.

 Russia Invading Ukraine